siddharthamajji/demosite/content/home/about.md

 # Biography

-Siddhartha is a scholar at Symbiosis Institute of Operations Management.
-Need to add some data here!
+Siddhartha is a Process Excellence manager with 4 years of experience in Operations, Supply Chain and Production.
+Demonstrated success in NPD (new product development) and implementing lean concepts to increase efficiency and production output in manufacturing industry.
+He has proven ability to drive and motivate a team to accomplish goals.